rf-rebuttal/rf-rebuttal.github.io/index.md

   <img src="assets/css/psnr_curve_viss.png" width="75%"/>
 </p>

-Note that for illustration purposes, we run K-Planes for a higher number of epochs here, leading to a slower learning rate scheduler (the learning rate decreases more slowly) for the K-Planes curve.
+Note that for illustration purposes, we run K-Planes for a higher number of epochs here, leading to a slower learning rate scheduler for the K-Planes curve.